PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 Can You Have Multiple Types?

-If you have multiple types, prioritize the hardest to treat (melasma) and use treatments that address all types (turmeric, vitamin C, niacinamide, SPF).
+If you have multiple types, prioritize the hardest to treat (melasma) and use ingredients that address all types (turmeric, vitamin C, niacinamide, SPF).

 Treatment Strategy by Type